OriolFilter/FGO_Farming_Bot/README.md

 - 1.02b Added a vertical scrollbar for the menu, added 'Select Emulator Software', and 'Introduce Emulator Window name', updated some CE to fix some issues related with them.

+- 1.02c Now you can limit the times to get the energy refilled and now support color-chains, also fixed some issues and updated

 #### About Updates

 Remember to update 'templates' folder with each patch.